 - Welding instructor must pass the Instructor’s Safety Exam in the U/LINC® Curriculum.

 - Welding instructor must pass the SMAW and GMAW process examinations from the U/LINC® Curriculum.

 - Active use of Lincoln Electric’s Education and Resource Portal.

 Track 1 Benefits to Participating School and Instructors:

 - A week-long welding teacher certification and professional development class at Lincoln Electric’s Cleveland headquarters, free of charge.

 - Authorization to reference the school’s LEEPS program participation on the school web site and recruitment materials.
 Lincoln Electric will in turn reference the school on its educational web site as an authorized LEEPS program participating school.

 - One week of Lincoln Electric Welding School instruction per year, free of charge.
-Course and course level (introductory, intermediate, advanced) chosen by participant.
+Course and course track (introductory, intermediate, advanced) chosen by participant.